We are searching for

 How to Report an Abandoned Vehicle?

-Can I Keep an Abandoned Car if it's On My Property?
+Can I Take Ownership Of an Abandoned Vehicle on My Property?

 Even if a vehicle is abandoned on your property, there are still several steps you must take to legally own it.
 Once you've determined a vehicle is abandoned, you need to alert local authorities.
 From there they will likely take the vehicle and put it up for auction.
 If they don't, you can attempt to contact the legal owner to purchase the car.
 If you can't find the owner there are steps you can take to get legal ownership.
 You can find these guidelines through your local DMV website.